hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Styles of all sorts, and steps of every kind;
 >
-> They stamp and scrape, and kick about and skuffle —
+> They stamp and scrape, and kick about and scuffle —
 >
 > Some jump, some rap their heels, whilst others shuffle;
 >